To request changes to these standards, file an RFC.

 Instead, it adds to the changeset that will be included in the next CCB review (see next).

-Releasing a new version from the master branch¶
+Releasing a new version from the main branch¶

 Follow these steps to submit a document to the CCB and release a new baselined version: